1753c-ctf/1753CTF24-Writeups/text-polyfill/writeup.md

 </dependencies>
 ```

-This log4j allows to execute Log4Shell attack, but the only pace the logger is used is in the exception that should never happen according to the documentation of `javax.imageio.ImageIO`.
+This log4j allows to execute Log4Shell attack, but the only place the logger is used is in the exception that should never happen according to the documentation of `javax.imageio.ImageIO`.

 Further investigation reveals that there is a known bug in the `javax.imageio.ImageIO` library for the specific Java version used in the challenge.
 The bug causes the library to throw undocumented exceptions other than `IOException` when processing corrupted PNG images.